Netherlands entry requirements for Egypt passport holders

 Hotel booking or invitation letter

-Have a hotel reservation, hostel booking, or a signed invitation letter from your host in the Netherlands ready.
-Immigration may ask for it at the border — keep a printed copy or have it accessible on your phone.Recommended
+Have a confirmed hotel reservation for your entire stay, or a signed invitation letter from a host in the Netherlands.
+Immigration may ask for this at the border — keep a copy handy.Recommended

 Proof of funds